Scalable Gaussian Processes on Discrete Domains: Experiments

 Our results confirm the intuition that the sparse GP approximations cannot match the performance of the full GP, neither with respect to log-likelihood nor with respect to predictive performance.
 However, our results also demonstrate that inducing point selection is crucial in improving the performance of the sparse GPs.
-With careful selection of inducing points --- either greedily or via simulated annealing --- the sparse models can approach the peformance of the full model.
+With careful selection of inducing points---either greedily or via simulated annealing---the sparse models can approach the performance of the full model.

+Moreover, there is a clear tradeoff between runtime and performance of the methods.
+The methods with the longest runtime, particularly the simulated annealing, achieve the best results among the sparse GP models, while for instance the DPP model offers a much more attractive runtime, but slightly lower performance.
+It depends therefore on the practitioner's choice whether runtime or performance is a more important selection criterion.
+This also suggests that the ability of the simulated annealing to select inducing points from outside the training set can be beneficial in this application.

 The inducing points chosen in both regression and classification settings follow a natural intuition.
-In the regression task, the model has to count the number of ones equally well across all parts of the space.
+In the regression task, the model has to count the number of library elements equally well across all parts of the space.
 In the classification task, a more precise count close to the decision boundary is crucial for minimizing classification errors.
 Figure~\ref{fig:inducing_points} clearly demonstrates this behavior.

-If we compare the calibration of the different methods on the classification task, it can be seen that the full GP offers the best calibration while the SVM offers the worst (Fig.~\ref{fig:toy_data_calibration}).
-Since the SVM does not natively output probabilities, we have to calibrate it in order to turn the SVM predictions into probabilities.
-The \emph{Calibrated SVM} uses a technique called \emph{Platt scaling} \citep{Platt1999-zy}.
-It performs a logistic regression on the SVM outputs and calibrates it using a cross-validation on the training data.
-The calibration ranking among the GPs is analogous to the one for the log-likelihoods, i.e.\ the sparse GP with inducing points optimized by simulated annealing ranks second, the one with greedily selected points third.

-This experiment shows that our sparse GP framework approaches the performance of a full GP both in terms of predictive performance and uncertainty calibration while also outperforming baseline SVM methods.
+This experiment shows that our sparse GP framework approaches the predictive performance of a full GP, while also outperforming baseline SVM methods.
 We also find that inducing point selection in discrete string space follows our general intuition for inducing point selection in continuous spaces.